-Dolors Bassa, Jordi Turull, Josep Rull, Raül Romeva and Joaquim Forn (imprisoned Catalan ministers)
+Catalan Ministers Dolors Bassa, Jordi Turull, Josep Rull, Raül Romeva and Joaquim Forn sentenced to +50 years in prison

 Dolors Bassa, Jordi Turull, Josep Rull, Joaquim Forn and Raül Romeva were Ministers of the Government of the Generalitat of Catalonia when the referendum was held on 1 October 2017.
-Joaquim Forn, former minister of Interior, is in prison since 2 November 2017, while Dolors Bassa, Jordi Turull and Raül Romeva were freed on 4 December 2017, when the case was transferred from the Audiencia Nacional to the Supreme Court.
+Joaquim Forn, former minister for the Home Department, is in prison since 2 November 2017, while Dolors Bassa, Jordi Turull and Raül Romeva were freed on 4 December 2017, when the case was transferred from the Audiencia Nacional to the Supreme Court.
 They were imprisoned again on 23 March 2018 by the Supreme Court.

 Bassa, Turull, Rull, Forn and Romeva were first accused of a crime of rebellion, sedition and embezzlement of public funds.
-On 14 October 2019, after more than 500 days in pre-trial detention (+700 in Forn’s case) denounced by the UN Working Group of Arbirtrary detention, ex-ministers Bassa, Turull and Romeva were condemned to 12 years in prison for the crimes of sedition and embezzlement of public funds while Rull and Forn were condemned to 10.5 years in prison for the crime of sedition.
+On 14 October 2019, after more than 500 days in pre-trial detention (+700 in Forn’s case) denounced by the UN Working Group of Arbirtrary detention, ex-ministers Bassa, Turull and Romeva were condemned to 12 years in prison for the crimes of sedition and embezzlement of public funds, while Rull and Forn were condemned to 10.5 years in prison for the crime of seition only.

 Bassa, Turull, Rull, Form and Romeva were appointed ministers after the victory of the pro independence coalition Junts pel Sí in the 2015 elections.
 A few months later, the government presided by Carles Puigdemont announced the holding of a referendum on self-determination, which took place on 1 October 2017.

-Without having declared independence -an obligation stated by the law of the referendum in case of victory of the “Yes”- all the Ministers were removed of their position as a result of the application of article 155 of the Constitution by the Spanish Senate.
+After a symbolic independence declaration all the Ministers were removed of their position as a result of the application of article 155 of the Constitution by the Spanish Senate on 30 October, 2017 .
 A week later they were all called to the Audiencia Nacional -the former francoist Court of Public Order- to declare in the instruction procedure instituted by the Prosecutor General.
 Some of the ministers and the president himself had previously exiled, assuming that the probabilities of being sent to prison were high.
 That same day, the judge of the Audiencia Nacional Carmen Lamela decreed the imprisonment of the ones that remained in Spain.